dhruvipatel14/ShutterSphere/README.md

 ## Live project link : [ShutterSphere](https://shutter-sphere.netlify.app/sign-in)

-A web based social media platform that enables users to explore profiles, like and save posts, create and edit content, and browse other users.
+A mobile responsive web-based social media platform that enables users to explore profiles, like and save posts, create and edit content, and browse other users.

 ### Tech stack:
 - React.Js